lb0o/website/content/en/docs/reference/applications/postgres.md

 ---

 PostgreSQL is currently the leading choice among relational databases, known for its robust features and performance.
-Our Managed PostgreSQL Service takes advantage of platform-side implementation to provide a self-healing replicated cluster.
+The Managed PostgreSQL Service takes advantage of platform-side implementation to provide a self-healing replicated cluster.
 This cluster is efficiently managed using the highly acclaimed CloudNativePG operator, which has gained popularity within the community.

 ## Deployment Details